 - the judicial measures concerning custody and care, granted to one or both parents, and education;

-- the visiting arrangements, indicating the time, method and place when parents can communicate with their children and spend time with them;
+- the visiting arrangements between the parents, indicating the time, method and place when parents can communicate with their children and have them in their company.

 - exceptionally, these visiting rights may have to be limited or suspended if serious circumstances occur or if one of the parents seriously and repeatedly fails in his or her duties;